-One of the services I provide is to give consultations to actors who already have websites.
-This means that when it comes to websites, I’ve seen the good, the bad, and the ugly.
+I’ve been designing websites for about 20 years, and one of the services I provide is to give consultations to actors who already have websites.
+This means I’ve seen a lot of sites – the good, the bad, and the ugly.

 Over time, I’ve realized there are common mistakes actors make.
 Read on to learn some things to avoid when creating your actor site.